Stephen-Obrien/stephen_portfolio/README.md

 # Stephen_portfolio

-# Currently Under construction for updating my table of contents with machine learning examples and some house cleaning by removing projects that are less relevant. {style="color: orange"}
+# Currently Under construction for updating my table of contents with machine learning examples and some house cleaning by removing projects that are less relevant.

-# - Stephen 11/26/24 {style="color: orange"}
+# - Stephen 11/26/24

 ## About Me